-In the case of unsatisfactory progress the reviewers report must also indicate the nature of the additional work or evidence needed to demonstrate that the project is back on a satisfactory footing.
+In the case of unsatisfactory progress the reviewers report must also indicate the nature of the additional work or evidence needed in the resubmission to demonstrate that the project is back on a satisfactory footing.
+Additional work or evidence tasks must be reasonable and achievable within the time permitted for the resubmission.